slin04/Physics_Calculator_Project/README.md

 ## User Stories

 - As a user, I want to be able to add a new equation to my list of equations.
-- As a user, I want to be able to enter the known values for an equation, and either receive the value I'm trying to solve for, or a notification that I did not provide sufficient information.
+- As a user, I want to be able to specify the unknown values and enter the known values for an equation, and either get the result or be notified that I did not enter sufficient information.
 - As a user, I want to be able to view my entire list of equations, and see the status of each equation.
 - As a user, I want to be able to delete any equation from my list of equations.